Year over year, the overall value of Ukrainian imported goods plunged by -24.2% from $72.8 billion for 2021.

 These amounts and the percentage gains within parenthesis clearly show where the strongest demand lies for different types of electronics-related imports among Ukrainian businesses and consumers.

-In 2018, Ukrainian importers spent the most on the following 10 subcategories of vehicles.
+In 2022, Ukrainian importers spent the most on the following 10 subcategories of machinery including computers.